See also Section 29.4 for details on WAL and checkpoint tuning.

 Write a message to the server log if checkpoints caused by the filling of checkpoint segment files happen closer together than this many seconds (which suggests that checkpoint_segments ought to be raised).
 The default is 30 seconds (30s).
 Zero disables the warning.
 This parameter can only be set in the postgresql.conf file or on the server command line.

 When archive_mode is enabled, completed WAL segments are sent to archive storage by setting archive_command. archive_mode and archive_command are separate variables so that archive_command can be changed without leaving archiving mode.
-This parameter can only be set at server start. wal_level must be set to archive or hot_standby to enable archive_mode.
+This parameter can only be set at server start. archive_mode cannot be enabled when wal_level is set to minimal.

 The shell command to execute to archive a completed WAL file segment.
 Any %p in the string is replaced by the path name of the file to archive, and any %f is replaced by only the file name.
 (The path name is relative to the working directory of the server, i.e., the cluster's data directory.)
 Use %% to embed an actual % character in the command.
 It is important for the command to return a zero exit status only if it succeeds.
 For more information see Section 24.3.1.